wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/manage-windows-10-through-co-management-by-using-system-center-configuration-manager/includes/2-planning-and-configuration-for-co-management.md

-﻿Before switching over to co-management, you need to figure out what workloads you want to switch over.
+Before switching over to co-management, you need to figure out what workloads you want to switch over.
 You don't have to switch all workloads at once.
 You can do them individually when you're ready.
 Configuration Manager will continue to manage all other workloads, including those workloads that you don't switch to Intune, and all other features of Configuration Manager that co-management doesn't support.

 Co-management supports the following workloads:

 | **Policy**| **Description**|
 | :--- | :--- |